jberet/jsr352/wildfly-jberet-samples/README.md

  apps use batch components in `jberet-support` to simplify accessing common data sources and formats.

- In all sample applications, the test client performs bath job tasks via REST API defined and implemented in `jberet-rest-api` module.
+ In all sample applications, the test client performs batch job tasks via REST API defined and implemented in `jberet-rest-api` module.

  ```